AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 #### User Stories ####
 > - [x] “I want to learn about what the CPC is.”
-> - [x] “I want to be able to view current and archived CPC League Tables.”
+> - [x] “I want to be able to view the current League Table.”
 > - [x] “I want to be able to register and sign-up to join the CPC.”
-> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - current League  current League Points, current Matches won/lost, current Games won/lost, current Matches played, and Matches remaining.”
+> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost.
-> - [x] “I want to be able to view my personal League statistics - League  League Points, Matches won/lost, Games won/lost, Matches played, and Matches remaining.”
 > - [x] “If I act as a Referee for a League Match, I want to be able to record the Match result and update the current League Table.”
-> - [x] “I want to be able to view my list of Leagues Matches, both those Matches Played and those Matches yet to be played."
-> - [x] “I want to be able to find contact details for other players so that I can arrange my Matches as/when required."
 > - [x] “I want to be able to edit and update my Account information."
+> - [x] “I want to be able to find contact infromation for the CPC, and be able to send a message to the CPC organisers."

 #### [Back To Top ^ ](#top-of-page) ####